KillahPotatoes/arma.warfare/README.md

 ### Heli taxi

-If you are the leader of your group you can order a heli taxi for a certain amount of manpower.
+If you are the leader of your group you can order a heli taxi.
 A heli will come land, and upon entering you will take control of the helicopter.

+When you are done with the heli taxi you can ask it to leave.

-When exiting the helicopter will leave.
-There will be a time penalty between each time you can use the helicopter, and if its shot down there will be a longer penalty
+There will be a time penalty between each time you can use the helicopter, and if its shot down there will be a longer penalty and also a manpower penalty.

 ### Rank